-7.4 Under the Third Schedule, restrictions which are directly related to and necessary for the merger are excluded from the sections 34 and 47 prohibitions and section 47 prohibition (please see paragraph 4.38).
+7.4 Under the Third Schedule, restrictions which are directly related to and necessary for the merger are excluded from the section 34 and 47 prohibitions (please see paragraph 4.38).
 However, agreements by and conduct of the merged entity are still subject to the Act.